-Unsurprisingly, the sexual revolution in America has led to the deterioration of a beautiful, ancient practice in the Orthodox Church: women covering their heads during worship.
-Many in our society view this practice as sexist and oppressive.
-Others assert there is no scriptural basis for the covering of a woman’s head, or they claim the verses mentioning head coverings should be interpreted differently.
+The sexual revolution in America has led to the deterioration of a beautiful, ancient practice in the Orthodox Church: women covering their heads during worship.
+Many in our society see this practice as sexist and oppressive.
+Others say there is no scriptural basis for the covering of a woman’s head, or they claim the verses mentioning head coverings should be interpreted differently.

 In this post, we explore Holy Scripture and the writings of the Church Fathers to shed some light on this not-at-all-controversial, pious custom.